strvcom/react-nights-2019/README.md

 # Introduction

 This repository serves as an online course for learning React.
-It’s here to help those who want to learn more about nodejs and backend to develop a backend API.

 ## Lecture

-[Lectures](https://github.com/strvcom/nodejs-nights-2018/tree/master/lectures) contain a brief theoretical overview of what was discussed in that lecture.
+[Lectures](https://github.com/strvcom/react-nights-2019/tree/master/lectures) contain a brief theoretical overview of what was discussed in that lecture.
 Including video recording.